DialloMamadouO/NLP/README.md

 #### Sentiment Analysis

-We will use the newsapi, to pull the latest news articles for Bitcoin and Ethereum and create a DataFrame of sentiment scores for each coin.
+We will use the News API, to pull the latest news articles for Bitcoin and Ethereum and create a DataFrame of sentiment scores for each coin.

 Use descriptive statistics to answer the following questions: